 Your introduction to Paris

 The fall program begins with an 11-day language and culture practicum focusing on language learning with special attention paid to the acquisition of practical skills for living in Paris.
-French language courses meet every day for three hours.
-The practicum also includes a series of six excursions that allow students to discover different parts of the city.
+French language courses meet every day for three to five hours.
+The practicum also includes a series of four excursions that allow students to discover different parts of the city.
 The excursions, which generally last about two to three hours, are an integral part of the practicum and are mandatory course meetings.
 The practicum is fun but demanding.
 Students should expect to be in the classroom or on a required excursion Monday through Friday, from three to six hours per day.

 The French language and culture practicum courses focus on listening comprehension, grammar, pronunciation and vocabulary.
 They provide students with ample opportunities to practice reading, writing and oral communication.
 At the end of the practicum, successful students will have completed 4.5 UC quarter (3.0 semester) units of French.